jczimm/audio-analyzer/README.md

 npm run build:osx
 ```

-> Generates folder(s) with a rebranded electron executable in a context to launch the application (outputs to dist/)
+> Generates folder(s) with a rebranded electron executable in a context to launch the application (outputs into dist/)

 `build`, `build:win`, and `build:osx` build everything in src/, so if you want to build only the files that have been modified since the last build, add `:update` to the script name (i.e. `npm run build:update`, `npm run build:win:update`, or `npm run build:osx:update`)

-**Note:** Windows does not support packaging the app for OSX as it involves symlinks, which Windows cannot create.
+[//]: # (**Note:** Windows does not support packaging the app for OSX as it involves symlinks, which Windows cannot create.)

 ### Generating Installers